Permissions in Anypoint Platform

 -

 Default permissions for each API managed from API Manager grant permission to access a specific environment and a specific resource (policies, alerts, and so on).
-If a permission to an environment is granted to a user, it gives the user access to that environment immediately.
-For example, if you want to grant a user permission to create and edit alerts, you assign them the Manage Alerts permission.
+When you grant a user permission to an environment, the user gets access to that environment immediately.
+For example, to grant a user permission to create and edit alerts, assign them the Manage Alerts permission.

 -